Skip to main content

 • Most treatments can be performed in-office, often in one hour or less.

-• There is a low risk of adverse effects when performed by a qualified provider.
+• There is a low likelihood of adverse effects when performed by a qualified provider.

 • Little to no downtime for recovery is needed.